srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

 EVPN configuration under the mac-vrf network instance will require two configuration containers:

 * `bgp-vpn` - provides the configuration of the bgp-instances where the route-distinguisher and the import/export route-targets used for the EVPN routes exist.
 * `bgp-evpn` - hosts all the commands required to enable EVPN in the network-instance.
-At a minimum, a reference to `bgp-instance 1` is configured, along with the reference to the vxlan-interface and the EVPN Virtual Identified (EVI).
+At a minimum, a reference to `bgp-instance 1` is configured, along with the reference to the vxlan-interface and the EVPN Virtual Identifier (EVI).

 The following configuration is entered on both leafs: